yanis112/SOTA_machine_learning/README.md

   + [NuExtract 1.5](https://lnkd.in/eBjN96Sy) is a powerful multilingual extraction tool that supports multiple contexts and exhibits significant performance improvements in comparison to its predecessor.
   + Achieves a score of 3.88 on the GPT-4o benchmark.

-I'm unable to extract or transcribe text from the provided image.
-If you need assistance with image analysis or description, feel free to provide more context or ask specific questions!
-I'm unable to extract information from images directly, but if you provide me with the text, I can help format it in markdown.
-I'm unable to extract technical information from the image you provided.
-If you can describe the content or share the details, I’d be happy to help format that information for you!
-I'm unable to extract information from the image directly.
-If you can describe the content or share the text, I'll be happy to help format the information for you!
-I'm unable to extract or analyze the technical information from the image.
-If you can provide details or text from it, I can help format it according to your request.
 ### Image Generation 🖌️

 * **FLUX**: A State-of-the-Art Image Generation Model